Want to see content from United States of America

 Dania Akeel

-A former motorcycle racer, Saudi Arabia's Dania Akeel entered the world of rally-raid in 2021 and finished eighth at her first Dakar Rally in 2022.
+A former motorcycle racer, Saudi Arabia's Dania Akeel entered the world of rally-raid in 2021 and finished eighth at her first Dakar Rally.
+Now, she's chasing podiums.

 Saudi ArabiaSaudi Arabia